fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 Configuration policies are written in Rego language and are evaluated using OPA (Open Policy Agent).
 Interaction between the evaluator and OPA is done using internal OPA golang packages (see https://pkg.go.dev/github.com/open-policy-agent/opa/rego#Rego.Eval)

+Information that passes from config policies' evaluator to OPA has three main ingredeients:

+- The `data` json object with infrastructure details, such as available clusters, available object stores, etc. Infrastructure is known at the deployment time and is not changed frequently.
+The `Infrastructure` object is obtained using `InfrastructureManager` that has interfaces and clients that can access various kubernetes resources, such as configmaps and custom resources.

+- `Modules` with policies created by IT administrator.
+Modules exist at the deployment time and are unlikely to be changed frequently.

+- Dynamic `input` that has the details of the workload, asset metadata and the user request.
+Inputs are constructed on each reconciliation of FybrikApplication.

+Interaction with OPA is done in two steps.
+First, a `PreparedEvalQuery` is created using the `data` json and compiled `modules`.
+This should be done upon changes in policies and/or infrastructure details.
+Then, the query is evaluated on `input` during each time the plotter object needs to be generated.

+The mechanism of tracking the changes in infrastructure and policies is TBD.
+In the initial approach, infrastructure and modules are loaded once.

+After the query is evaluated, it is parsed into a list of decisions per capability.
+Then, all decisions on the same capability are merged into one.
+For example, a decision to deploy read at the workload scope and a decision to deploy read in the workload cluster will result in a single decision to deploy read at the workload scope in the workload cluster.
+A decision to deploy a capability in clusterA, merged with a decision to deploy this capability in any available cluster, will result in a decision to deploy in clusterA.

+If the merge process does not succeed to provide a consistent solution, `Valid` will be set to false in `EvaluatorOutput`, and plotter generation will fail.

 ### Policies

 #### Syntax